punk-security/secret-magpie/README.md

 * enumerate all of the repos
 * clone each repo down
 * scan EVERY branch with multiple tools
-* deduplicate findings
+* squash all the findings into one big list
-* squash all the findings into one big list, and then deduplicate them
+* deduplicate them so you dont triage the same thing twice
 * give you some great stats and a full report in csv or json

 ## See it in action!